gae-init/gae-init-docs/main/templates/howto/add_scripts.md

-Executing the `gulp` command to start the local server and all the watchers.
+Execute the `gulp` command to start the local server and all the watchers.
 If everything went OK, visit [http://localhost:8080](http://localhost:8080).

 All the custom scripts are located under